bjorneme/master-thesis/Readme.md

 | Cosine Annealing with Restarts       | 0.845 | Restarts every 50 epochs                                   |
 | Cosine Annealing with Warmup         | 0.842 | Linear Warmup for 10 epochs                                |

+The cosine annealing was used in the following experimens with 250 epochs and min learning rate of 1e-6.

 **Change Optimizer**